-Over the last two decades, Thai restaurants have been one of the fastest growing dining segments in New York City.
-Ever since the advent of places specializing in regional cuisines, the Thai scene has been more exciting than ever before.
+Over the last few years, Thai restaurants have been one of the fastest growing dining segments in New York City.
+And with the advent of places specializing in regional cuisines, the Thai scene has been more exciting than ever before.
 Today, there’s the fiery food of Isan in the northeast, the mellower food of Chiang Mai near the Burmese border, oodles of noodles from Sukhothai, the curries of central and southern Thailand, the urban cuisine of Bangkok (including the unique food of its Chinatown), and the Malaysian-leaning gastronomy of the peninsula.

 While several Thai restaurants sadly closed since the last map was published (Mondayoff, Maison Bangkok, and Lamoon — to be replaced by Jai Sang Ma), even more new ones have arisen to replace them — along with highly recommended old favorites, as this map shows.

 Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.Read More